mattnwells/bike-share-analysis-google-cert/cyclistic-capstone.md

   labs(title ="Number of Rides by Day of Week", x = "Day of Week", y = "Number of Rides")
 ```

-I also plotted the number of rides per-month, by member type.
+I also plotted the number of rides per month, by member type.
 The summer months, particularly July and August, were the most popular for casual users.
-Members used bicycles at a higher rate that casual users September through May.
-Member use was more consistent than casual use May through October.
+Members used bicycles at a higher rate than casual users from September through May.
+Member use was more consistent than casual use from May through October.

 ```{r}
 #arranges months in order